lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 ### Get Bundle Info (“Info Window”)###

 <button>&#x2318;I</button> <img valign=middle src="images/img_info.png"> Opens a new window containing available details about the selected bundle.
 The data will be downloaded from the repository meaning they aren't cached.
-In addition the “Info Window” lists shell commands to checkout resp. update bundle using svn resp. git.

-For a private hosted TextMate bundle it opens the site in the default web browser.

 ### Gear Action Menu ###